-- Suggested score system is each boxer starts with 10 points and you lose 2 points each time you are hit.
+- The suggested score system is each boxer starts with 10 points and you lose 2 points each time you are hit.

 - Keep rotating until there is one champion cotton ball dodger boxer left

-During each match the coach encourages the students to help keep track of score and also they have watch to look for offensive/defensive strategies to support their designated boxer as acting cornerman.
+During each match, the coach encourages the students to help keep track of scores and also they have to watch to look for offensive/defensive strategies to support their designated boxer as an acting cornerman.